tailcallhq/tailcallhq.github.io/docs/directives/graphql.md

 ---
-title: Efficient Data Fetching with GraphQL Directive
+title: Integrating with other GraphQL APIs
 description: Streamline data retrieval from upstream GraphQL APIs using the @graphQL directive for enhanced schema efficiency.
 slug: graphQL-directive
-sidebar_label: GraphQL API Fetching
+sidebar_label: GraphQL Upstream
 ---

 The `@graphQL` directive allows to specify GraphQL API server request to fetch data from.